Montana Sapphire Necklace, Five Stone Pendant

 Sapphires are among the rarest and hardest gemstones in the world, which makes them a timeless gift, maintaining their brightness and beauty.
 Montana sapphires have a remarkable color and brilliance that is found nowhere else in the world.

-PLEASE see Product Info tab with our SAPPHIRE SIZE GUIDE to see actual size of sapphire you are purchasing.
+*Please see Sapphire Size Guide to see actual size of sapphire you are purchasing.

 *Montana sapphires are natural stones that vary in shades of color and may not look exactly like the picture but will be varying shades of blue/green to blue.